 Crisis Loans are emergency payments for unforeseen or unavoidable circumstances, Crisis Loans can be either applied for over the phone on the latest CRISIS LOAN NUMBER or you can use an application form.
 The maximum crisis loan amount available to any one household is Â£1500, and this limit is non-negotiable.
 If you have hit your limit you can no longer be awarded any further loans until you have paid back some of the debt owed.
 In these circumstances, you can apply for a Community Care Grant

-This is an advice site that also offers call forwarding options, and we are in no way affiliated with the Department for Work & Pensions, Social Fund, or any other organisation mentioned on this website.
+This is an advice site that also offers call forwarding options, and we are in no way affiliated with the Department - we are not affiliated with any organisation mentioned. for Work & Pensions, Social Fund, or any other organisation mentioned on this website.

 To apply for a Crisis Loan online get CRISIS LOAN ONLINE APPLICATION ADVICE

 Crisis loans over the Telephone through our call connection numbers